10 DIY Toys Your Pet Will Love

 Our pets also love the scent of their owners; it makes them feel comforted and safe.
-In our 10 Essential Travel Tips blog we spoke about taking something from home (such as a toy or a blanket) on your travels with your pet, for the very reason that the scent of home makes them feel more comforted.
+In our 10 Essential Travel Tips blog, we spoke about taking something from home (such as a toy or a blanket) on your travels with your pet, for the very reason that the scent of home makes them feel more comforted.
 This is especially true with homemade toys as your scent is even stronger.

-DIY toys serve another benefit; you can make them to suit your pet’s personality.
+DIY toys serve another benefit; you can make them suit your pet’s personality.
 Our team member, Nicole, has a Manchester Terrier who gets bored easily, she has made him lots of homemade toys and ‘boredom busters’ to keep his brain amused (and out of mischief) which he loves.
 He’s not very keen on solid plastic toys but loves anything soft and cuddly, so she tailors his toys to suit.
-Her sister, Fee, made him a homemade blanket, it can be see in photos on our 10 Travel Tips blog!
+Her sister, Fee, made him a homemade blanket, it can be seen in photos on our 10 Travel Tips blog!

-We’ve done a round up on the internet of some of the best toys we’ve seen.
+We’ve done a round-up on the internet of some of the best toys we’ve seen.
 We’ve got four dog toys, four cat toys, two rabbit toys, a parrot or large bird toy, and a reptile hammock!
 A lot of these toys can cross over to other species too.
 We’ve seen dogs that love cat wands and cats that love a larger version of the reptile hammock, so feel free to have a read through and see if your pet would like any of the toys we’ve got listed!

 Onto the Toys

 Irresistible Pets shows us another way to make a fantastic and brightly coloured wand for your cat out of scraps of material.
-The added bells on this one make it really great for those extra mischievous kitties!* Get the instructions here.
+The added bells on this one make it great for those extra mischievous kitties!* Get the instructions here.

 *as a side note, we’ve also found some puppies who love these games too!